InnoGuard/InnoGuard/README.md

 # Execute the following Python script:
 python speechToText.py

+# A prompt to enter an Audio Path will appear:
+# Example of audio path:
+D:\uploads\test.wav

-# Output from these commands will be displayed via the terminal.
+# Output containing the text from audio will be displayed via the terminal.

 ```